areknow/electron-profile/readme.md

 4. Find the unused measures in the new modal window that appears.
 Each system profile detected by the application will get its own modal window.
 5. Clicking on a list item will add it to your clipboard.

-NOTE: Pro-File does not modify any system profiles.
+NOTE: ProFile does not modify any system profiles.
 That is up to the Dynatrace Admin.

 ### Dev